Highlights of Southern Thailand: Bangkok, Phuket & Krabi

 - Bangkok’s Grand Palace

-- Klong canal cruise
+- Klong cruise

 - Ao Phang Nga Bay National Park